-Transfer From Transfer To Effect on Annual Time Effect on Sick Time Full-time benefits-eligible Part-time benefits-eligible Carry over up to 20 hours of any accrued but unused time in excess of 20 hours will be paid out.
-Transfer all accrued but unused sick time up to a maximum of 180 days.
-Part-time benefits-eligible Full-time benefits-eligible Retain all unused, accrued annual time.
-Transfer all accrued but unused sick time up to a maximum of 180 days.
-Benefits-eligible position Non-benefits-eligible position Paid out for any accrued but unused annual time calculated on the number of months employed during the fiscal year; this will be paid at the employee's base rate exclusive of shift differential and overtime premiums.
-Transfer all applicable accrued but unused sick time.
-Former full-time benefits-eligible employee Rehired in a full-time benefits- eligible position within 365 days of effective date of separation or retirement The accrual rate in effect at the time of separation or retirement is reinstated.
+Transfer From Transfer To Effect on Vacation Time Effect on Sick Time Full-time benefits-eligible staff Part-time benefits-eligible staff Accrued but unused time in excess of the max limit for the new position will be paid out.
+Transfer all applicable accrued but unused time.
+Part-time benefits-eligible staff Full-time benefits-eligible staff Retain all unused, accrued time.
+Transfer all applicable accrued but unused time.
+Benefits-eligible position Non-benefits-eligible position Paid out for any accrued but unused vacation time calculated on the number of months employed during the fiscal year.
+This will be paid out at the employee's base rate exclusive of shift differential and overtime premiums.
+Transfer all applicable accrued but unused time.
+Former full-time benefits- eligible staff Rehired in a full-time benefits-eligible staff position within 365 days of effective date of separation or retirement The accrual rate in effect at the time of separation or retirement is reinstated.
 Eligible for sick time reinstatement.
+Full-time postdoc associate Full-time postdoc scholar Retain all unused, accrued time.
+Transfer all applicable accrued but unused time.
+Full-time postdoc associate Full-time benefits-eligible staff Accrued but unused time in excess of the max limit for the new position will be paid out.
+Transfer all applicable accrued but unused time.

 Note, new accruals available to employees who move from a non-benefits eligible position to a benefits-eligible position are effective on the effective date of the new position.
 If the effective date is after the first of the month, accruals may be prorated that month.
-Please see the charts in the annual time and sick time sections for more details.
+Please see the charts in the vacation time and sick time sections for more details on proration.

-Annual Time
+Vacation Time

-Employees will be paid for accrued but unused annual time upon separation of employment.
-Annual time is prorated in the month of separation if the separation date is prior to the last day of the month, as outlined in the chart below.
+Employees will be paid for accrued but unused vacation time upon separation of employment.
+Vacation time is prorated in the month of separation if the separation date is after the 15th of the month, as outlined in the chart below.
 The prorated time is credited on the date of separation.
 Additional proration may occur if an employee has unpaid workdays during the month prior to the employee's separation date.
-Details on proration due to unpaid time can be found on page 7.
+Details on proration due to unpaid time can be found in the Vacation Time section of this quide.

-If an employee used annual time in excess of the accrued amount at the time of separation, the excess days must be repaid to the university.
-Under no circumstances will un-accrued annual time be paid out upon separation.
+If an employee used vacation time in excess of the accrued amount at the time of separation, the excess days must be repaid to the university.
+Under no circumstances will un-accrued vacation time be paid out upon separation.

-Annual Time Proration for Separated Employees (Staff)
+Vacation Time Proration for Separated Staff

-Separation Date Annual Time Days (Hours) Accrued for Month
+Separation Date Hours Accrued for Month

-1st - 7th 0
+1 st - 15th 0

-8th - 14th 0.5 (4 hours)

-15th - 21st 1 (8 hours)

-22nd or after Normal Accrual Rate
+16th or after Normal Accrual Rate

-\Part-time employees' hours accrued will be based on percentage of effort.
+^{}Part-time employees' hours accrued will be based on percentage of effort.